 He served 12 years as a Tweed shire councillor until 1980.
-He was a compiltee member and life member of Tweed River Agricultural Society and an appointee of the NSW Govern-ment to Murwillumbah Show-member of the transformer terms ground Trust for many years.
+He was a compiltee member and life member of Tweed River Agricultural Society and an appointee of the NSW Govern-ment to Murwillumbah Show-member of the NSW Governground Trust for many years.
 His service was recognised by